mitre/emass_client/src/python_client/docs/WorkflowInstancesApi.md

 with emass_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = emass_client.WorkflowInstancesApi(api_client)
     include_comments = True # bool | **Include Comments**: If no value is specified, the default returns true to not include transition comments.
 Note: Corresponds to the Comments textbox that is required at most workflow transitions.
 Does not include other text input fields such as Terms / Conditions for Authorization.  (optional) (default to True) include_decommission_systems = False # bool | **Include Decommission Systems**: If no value is specified, the default returns false to exclude decommissioned systems.  (optional) (default to False) page_index = 0 # int | **Page Index**: If no value is specified, the default returns results from the first page with an index of 0. **Note:** Pages contain 1000 workflow instances.  (optional) (default to 0) since_date = '1638764040' # str | **Date**: Filter on authorization/assessment date (Unix date format).
 Note: Filters off the lastEditedDate field.
-Note: The authorization/assessment decisions on completed workflows  can be edited for up to 30 days after the initial decision is made.  (optional) status = 'all' # str | **Status**: Filter by status.
+Note: The authorization/assessment decisions on completed workflows can be edited for up to 30 days after the initial decision is made.  (optional) status = all # str | **Status**: Filter by status.
 If no value is specified, the default returns all to include both active and inactive workflows.
 Note: Any workflows at a current stage of Complete or Cancelled are inactive.
-Ongoing workflows currently at other stages are active.  (optional) (default to 'all')
+Ongoing workflows currently at other stages are active.  (optional) (default to all)

     try:
         # Get workflow instances in a site